Extra Hikes and Activities in Machu Picchu After the Tour

 INFORMATION ABOUT THE SUN GATE

 For travellers who trek the Inca Trail, they enter Machu Picchu through the Sun Gate, also called Inti Punku, and watch the sunrise.
-For those who don’t do this multi-day trek, it’s still possible to enjoy the impressive views from the Sun Gate.

 INCA BRIDGE INFORMATION

 The trail to the Inca Bridge wraps around the backside of a mountain in the opposite direction of the Machu Picchu ruins.
-A special ticket is not needed to walk the path, although daily traffic to the Inca Bridge is documented.
+A extra ticket needed to walk the path, although daily traffic to the Inca Bridge is documented.
 Each visitor must log their name in a book at the entrance and then sign out.
 It’s about a 20-minute hike along a fairly narrow path towards the bridge.
 While the climb isn’t steep, some of the drop-offs along the edges may make some people uneasy.

 The Inca Bridge is made of a few narrow logs perched above a sheer vertical drop – it´s believed to have served as a secret entrance to Machu Picchu.
 Crossing the bridge itself is strictly forbidden today for safety reasons but you can take as many photos as you like.
 On the return hike, you’re likely to ponder whether or not you would have the courage to cross the bridge if you lived during the time of the Incas.